 Stations may restrict entry or use queuing systems at short notice, to maintain social distancing.

 We've made safety improvements to driver screens on buses to help keep you and our drivers safe.
-This means we can gradually go back to front-door boarding for London buses.
+This means we have been able to go back to front-door boarding.

-Follow the signs and instructions on the outside of the bus and board through the appropriate door, touching in as indicated.
+Follow the signs and instructions on the outside of the bus and board, touching in as indicated.

-Buses with front-door boarding have maximum capacity limits, so you may be refused entry.
+Buses have maximum capacity limits, so you may be refused entry.

 Carers travelling with wheelchair or mobility scooter users can still board the bus, even if both customers exceed the maximum capacity limit.

 Standing on buses